katarinakelam/SalesDemoApp/README.md

 # SalesDemoApp
 Demo API, dockerized

 This demo application shows possibilities of a dockerized API.
-The API is connected to the SQL Server Express database, that is also in a container.
+The API is connected to the SQL Server Express database (which can also be in a container).
 If you wish to start the API locally and connect to the local database, use the `SalesLocalContext` inside the appsettings.json file.

 Otherwise: